Northern Lights Exploration

-Prices shown are per person in US$, based on 1 person in a single room or 2 people sharing a twin room.
+Prices are “starting from” rates, shown in US$, per person based on 1 person in a single room, 2 people sharing a twin room and 3 people sharing a triple room.
 Pricing is subject to change based on exchange rates in effect at the time of booking.

 Individual transfer by Flybus shuttle bus from Keflavik Airport to a bus stop near your accommodation in Reykjavík where you spend the night.
 You will be provided with ideas on how to explore Iceland’s capital on your own.

 At 09:00 meet your tour guide who will show the group the highlights of Iceland’s exciting capital.
 Then you head west.
 Borgarfjörður is known as the Saga Valley because of its many important historical events.
 You will get a chance to climb the Grábrók volcano crater and visit Deildartunguhver, Europe’s most powerful hot spring which produces 180 litres per second of water that is nearly boiling – 97° Celsius.
 Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
 Barnafoss – the Children’s falls, is nearby with its own tragic tale.
 You will spend two nights in Borgarnes, West Iceland.
 The afternoon includes a lecture about Northern Lights.
 After dinner, you step into the hotel garden in search of the Northern Lights followed by a hot cup of chocolate or tea.